 The sensitivity for equity price risk illustrates how changes in the fair value of equity securities will fluctuate because of changes in market prices, whether those changes are caused by factors specific to the individual equity issuer, or factors affecting all similar equity traded in the market.
 The sensitivity for equity price risk is derived based on global equity returns, assuming that currency exposures are hedged.
 A 10% positive or negative movement in equity prices is considered to be an appropriate benchmark for sensitivity purposes.
-An increase or a decrease of 10% (2020: 10%) in equity prices, with all other variables held constant, would result in an impact on the Core pre-tax profit for the year of €2,996,775 (2020: €2,540,368).
-An increase or a decrease of 10% (2020: 10%) in equity prices, with all other variables held constant, would result in an impact on the Cells pre-tax profit for the year of €231,005 (2020: €283,321).
+An increase or a decrease of 10% (2021: 10%) in equity prices, with all other variables held constant, would result in an impact on the pre-tax profit for the year of €2,742,133 (2021: €2,996,775).